DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - ⭐As we become aware of new vulnerabilities and threats, we should consider it our responsibility (if not our duty) to responsibly disclose that information to the proper vendor or to an information sharing center.

 - 3.1.12 Secure Access Service Edge (SASE)
-    - ❄️**SASE**: A design philosophy closely related to Zero trust Network Architecture. 🔥Brings together networking and security functions and delivers them as an integrated cloud service.
+    - 🟣**SASE**: A design philosophy closely related to Zero trust Network Architecture. 🔥Brings together networking and security functions and delivers them as an integrated cloud service.
     - Described as Gartner in 2019 as a networking model that merges traditional WAN managment and security capabilites into a unified whole
     - It is built, implemented and managed  using 🔥cloud-native architectures.
 It is a responde to the the edge-centric trends in mobility, cloud, SD-WAN and the internet of things.
 It is WAN implmentation in the world of hybrid and public cloud.
 SASE compnents include:
      - ⭐Firewall services